embeddings-benchmark/arena/README.md

 Some models require API keys which you can set as environment variables, e.g.
 `VOYAGE_API_KEY=YOUR_KEY HF_TOKEN=YOUR_KEY OPENAI_API_KEY=YOUR_KEY CO_API_KEY=YOUR_KEY python app.py`

+## Adding a Model

+1. Add the model to [mteb](https://github.com/embeddings-benchmark/mteb/tree/main/mteb/models) via PR.
+2. Add the model to this repo's `models.py` & `models_meta.yml` via PR.
+3. Test it in the Clustering and STS interfaces at least.
+Ideally, also retrieval.
+4. We will then consider adding it to the arena.
+Please note that keeping a model in the arena is costly to us as (1) we need to keep constant GPUs running with it in memory (2) we need to maintain retrieval indices for it.
+So we will focus on models that are most useful to the community.
+However, if you are willing to sponsor the hosting of your model, we may be able to add it faster.

 ## Results

 Results are auto-saved to [mteb/arena-results](https://huggingface.co/datasets/mteb/arena-results).